 I was told that I could slow down the deterioration with light exercises only on one half of my body, but anything that I did that included both sides of my body, including walking, would continue to damage my body.
 I was told that I would likely require the use of a wheelchair in the near future and needed to reassess how important an active lifestyle was for me.

 I remember arguing this at the time and becoming severely depressed afterwards, thinking that perhaps it would have been better if I didn’t go in search of these answers, because what I heard was certainly not something I wanted to hear.
 I slid back into an unhealthy and reckless lifestyle because I figured there was no point trying to work so hard to fix something that was just not possible for me, so I might as well just enjoy my time.

-The end of 2018 and 2019 were exceptionally hard on my mentally for a number of reasons, a primary reason being my health.
-My symptoms were continuing to get worse and I wanted to buy myself more time, so I took other steps like having a breast reduction to alleviate some pressure from my back, and also turned vegan as I had heard how bad dairy is for diseases such as arthritis and had seen some astonishing success stories.
+The end of 2018 and start of 2019 were exceptionally hard on my mentally for a number of reasons, a primary reason being my health.
+My symptoms were continuing to get worse and I wanted to buy myself more time, so I took other steps like having a breast reduction to alleviate some pressure from my back.
+I also turned vegan as I had heard how bad dairy is for diseases such as arthritis and had seen some astonishing success stories.

 Unfortunately I was well past the point where things like that would be able to make the changes I was looking for, although they have both had brilliant results, it is far from a solution to my diseases.
 I started seeing more health care professionals trying to seek ways to reduce the pain as at this point I had accepted that there would be no cure.
 There were long periods of times where I was seeing a number of them frequently, and often 3 different people a week.